nvh95/jest-preview/website/docs/getting-started/installation.md

 ### 5. (Optional) Configure public folder

 You don't need to do anything if your public folder is `public`.
-However, if it's different, you can configure as following:
+However, if it's different, you can configure it as following:

 ```js
 // ./config/jest/setupTests.js